 Google defines local business relevance as how well a local Google Business Profile matches what a user is searching for.

-Three key aspects matter when it comes to relevance:
+The three MAIN elements matter when it comes to relevance:

 - Your business name